Property and Debt Division in a Georgia Divorce

-How property and debts are divided when you get divorced.
+How property and debts are divided when you get divorced in Georgia

 Georgia is a "equitable distribution" state.
 This means that all marital property acquired during the marriage should be divided equally.
 The "marital" property, consisting of any other property acquired by either spouse during the marriage, will be divided equally, unless the court finds that equal division would be unjust.
 Any property possessed by either spouse during the marriage is presumed to be marital property unless it can be shown that the property is actually separate property.
 A court can determine the rights of the spouses in any pension or retirement plan or their rights under any insurance policy.